fandreuz/open-data-repository-server/presentation/slides.md

 ### Collection

-A set of datasets related to the same topic/experiment/event.
+A set of datasets related to the same topic, experiment or event.

 ### Dataset